azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 🧠 Notes

+* All old scripts are deprecated.
+Please use only the Safe Mode script via 🛡️ Client Tools (Safe).
-Client Folder Creation
+* Client Folder Creation is automatic in Safe Mode for any missing folders.

-* The script automatically creates a Google Drive folder for each client (if not already present) under the parent folder.

-Hyperlink Placement

-* Doc links are inserted into Columns R and S.
+* Doc links are inserted into Columns R and S in the Master Tracker for easy access.